Get Started with Lightning-Ready Rich Publisher Apps

-In this module, you explore how to build a Rich Publisher App to make your feeds more dynamic and open them up to third-party services.
+In this module, we describe how to build a Rich Publisher App to make your feeds more dynamic and open them up to third-party services.

 So How Does It Work?

-The Rich Publisher Apps platform gives you all the necessary tools for creating and integrating interactive apps into your feed’s publisher.
+The Rich Publisher Apps platform gives you all the necessary tools for creating and integrating interactive apps into the feed publisher.

-There are three ways to add a Rich Publisher App to your community.
+There are three ways to add a Rich Publisher App to your site.

 - Get it from AppExchange.